markjsc/WhereIsMoreCode/Readme.md

 # Where is more code?

-I would conservatively estimate that I've written several hundred thousand lines of code, touched several dozen systems and worked proficiently with languages/stacks ranging from Classic ASP, VB.NET, C#, JavaScript, TypeScript, Angular, T-SQL, WPF/XAML, and more.
+I would conservatively estimate that I've written several hundred thousand lines of code, designed or worked on several dozen systems and worked proficiently with languages/stacks ranging from Classic ASP, VB.NET, C#, JavaScript, TypeScript, Angular, T-SQL, WPF/XAML, and more.
 One might wonder why I don't have more code in my Github account?
 Read on for the answers...

 ## Short Answer